pauljonescodes/Rutgers-University-Notes/Computer Science/Computer Architecture.md

         |__|  |__|  |__| . |__|  |__|  |__|
         2^3   2^1   2^0    2^-1  2^-2  2^-3

-February 26th, 2013 - Lecture: Assembly Language Programming {#february-26th-2013---lecture-assembly-language-programming}
+February 26th, 2013 - Lecture: Assembly Language Programming
 ------------------------------------------------------------

 > How are you? <cite>Student</cite> Not dead yet. <cite>Brian
 > Russel</cite>

-### Indexed Mode Addressing {#indexed-mode-addressing}
+### Indexed Mode Addressing

 -   Add content of two registers to get address of operand